College of the Rockies: 1990s

 The College's expansion continued during the 1990s, with new campus buildings for Golden (May 1992), and Creston (May 1995), and the addition of over 30000 sqft to the Cranbrook Campus to house a Health wing, Professional Cook Training facilities, and a Mechanics shop.

 Associate Degrees in Arts and Sciences were offered for the first time in the 1993 academic year, and the Purcell House student residence was completed in 1995.

 In 1995 East Kootenay Community College changed its name to College of the Rockies (COTR).
-COTR's first on-line course, Applied Research Methods, was offered in January 1997.
+COTR's first online course, Applied Research Methods, was offered in January 1997.

 In 1997/98, the College introduced the Avalanche men's and women's volleyball teams as the latest members of the BC Colleges' Athletics Association.

-The trade-mark with the words `College of the Rockies` was filed with the Canadian Trade-marks database on 1997-10-15.
+The trade-mark with the words 'College of the Rockies' was filed in 1997.

 21st century

-College of the Rockies` Arms were registered with the Canadian Heraldic Authority on March 1, 2000.
+College of the Rockies' Arms were registered with the Canadian Heraldic Authority on March 1, 2000.

 A new childcare facility, Kids on Campus, was completed in October 2002.
 In November 2004, a wireless network for student laptops was introduced at the Cranbrook Campus.

 In 2007, the Cranbrook Campus completed a $16.2 million (CDN) expansion, with a new Academic building and a new Trades facility.